 The graphic and web designer will be at ease to create and promote the message and identity of the company through visuals and forms to make to company unique and recognisable.
 Chris Ames uses a creative metaphor to define the key difference between graphic design and branding: graphic design is the skeleton and branding is the body and soul.

 The visual signals created by graphic designers like company logos, business cards, websites, etc are the first impression or the “basic skeleton” of a strong brand.
 These vivid images project the company’s identity using many types of elements in a consistent and persuasive approach to communicate with the prospective consumer user.
 When well done, the skeleton will be effective to hold the company’s identity and its brand’s culture.

 This skeleton though cannot exist by itself.
 It needs a body and a soul (branding) to produce life and inspire emotions.
 Body and soul represent the promise the company is making to their customers that physically and spiritually they can be trusted because of who they are and the ideas they stand for.

 These two parts are compelling to each other and produce a living result that has aesthetics and function.
 The complete living result will be able to communicate with the audience, understand their behaviours and personality and consequently offer customer support and understanding.

 THE POWER OF BRANDING IN GRAPHIC DESIGN

 As we conclude, branding is one of the most important parts of marketing strategies.
-Graphic design is the process to bring visual enhancing to branding and guarantee its consistent and clear message in visual forms.
-A graphic or web designer that understand the power of branding, ie, the spirit and the ideas behind the products or services will be able to communicate well with the consumers and connect with them to create instant reactions and call-to-actions that could be the sign of brand loyalty and the action to create a whole new customer experience.
+Graphic design is the process to bring visual enhancement to branding and guarantee its consistent and clear message in visual forms.
+A graphic or web designer that understands the power of branding, i.e., the spirit and the ideas behind the products or services will be able to communicate well with the consumers and connect with them to create instant reactions and call-to-actions that could be the sign of brand loyalty and the action to create a whole new customer experience.